alvezandreluiz/linux-project1-iac/README.md

 # linux-project1-iac
 Infrastructure as Code (IaC): Script for creating the structure of users, directories, and permissions (iac1.sh file) in an Ubuntu Linux environment.
+Part of Digital Innovation One's (DIO) Linux Experience Bootcamp.

 ## Available Script